-This presentation has been designed to give you help write good Terms of Reference or at the very least recognise a set of poor ones.
+This presentation has been designed to help you write good Terms of Reference or at the very least recognise a set of poor ones.

 We’ll tell you about: